evvvvil/urptransitionshaders-docs/README.md

 Select which direction the transition will progress along the axis.

 **Scale**<br>
-Scale transition coverage to adjust amount of object revealed at the end of transition.
+Scale transition coverage to adjust the amount of the object is revealed at the end of transition.
 This value influences how much to show when `Fader` value is 1.

 **Position Offset**<br>
 Offset start position of transition.
-This value influences how little to show when `Fader` value is 0.
-Example: if object is centrally aligned (axis / center point at center) but you want to transition from the bottom then change this value down to shift transition start to bottom.
+This value influences how little to show when the Fader `value` is 0.
+Example: if the object is centrally aligned (axis / center point at center) but you want to transition from the bottom then change this value down to shift transition start to bottom.

 **Gradient Length**<br>
 _This option is only available when surface  type is set to `Transparent`._<br>
-Length of transition gradient.
-Lower number will make the transition gradient shorter.
+Length of the transition gradient.
+Lower numbers will make the transition gradient shorter.

 **Write Depth**<br>
 Forces depth write on this material.
 Tick this to resolve depth issues with transparent meshes, such as when multiple overlapping meshes share the same transition material.